dudash/openshiftexamples-cicdpipeline/README.md

 ###### :information_source: Also be aware that prior to OpenShift 3.7 the Jenkins plugins differed and the DSL has been evolving.

+## Why pipelines?
+The most obvious benefits of CI/CD pipelines are:
+* Deliver software more efficiently and rapidly
+* Free up developer's time from manual build/release processes
+* Standardize a process that requires testing before release
+* Track the success and efficiency of releases plus gain insight into (and control over) each step

 ## How to put this in my cluster?
 First off, you need access to an OpenShift cluster.
 Don't have an OpenShift cluster?
 That's OK, download the CDK for free here: [https://developers.redhat.com/products/cdk/overview/][1]